Does It Matter Who Wrote the Bible?

 May 19-21, 2022

 It is a pleasure to invite you to the conference and to invite your participation in presenting a paper focused on our very specific conference topics: “Does It Matter Who Wrote the Bible?
 The Pastoral Implications for Pseudepigraphy and Anonymity in the New Testament.”
 The conference is sponsored by the Ellis Foundation for Biblical Research (EFBR).
 The Ellis Foundation for Biblical Research was established in 2005 to promote biblical scholarship and has hosted several conferences focused on the relevance of biblical scholarship to the laity.
 The conference will take place at the Lanier Theological Library on May 19-21, 2022.
+We will begin at 4.00 pm on May 19 and conclude at 11.30 am on May 21, 2022.

 This conference will consider the implications for practical ministry when certain New Testament books are considered pseudonymous.
 Over the past two centuries various scholars have questioned whether the named writers of some New Testament letters were in fact responsible for their content and composition.
 Various theories of and approaches to authorship have been offered.
 Often these discussions never leave the halls of the academy to touch on parish or congregational life.